top of page

 Short Breed History

-The Canaan Dog was domestically bred in 1934, when Prof. Rudolphina Menzel began a breeding program for the Jewish Defense Forces.
-After looking at various breeds, she turned her attention to the local pariah dog: alert and agile, with highly developed senses, and capable of surviving the harsh terrain and climate.
+In the mid-1930s Prof. Rudolphina Menzel was tasked to find a working dog for the Jewish Defense Force.
+After looking at various breeds, she turned to the local free-living dog: alert and agile, with highly developed senses, and capable of surviving the harsh terrain and climate.
+And thus Canaan Dog breeding began.

 The first Canaan Dogs arrived in North America in 1965.
 Canaan Dogs were recognized by the Canadian Kennel Club in 1993, and are shown in the Working Group.